DSC_4977

 Objective

 The exhibition aimed to create awareness about the life and vision of Narendra Damodar Das Modi among audiences in India and abroad through artistic expression.
-It encouraged dialogue, inspiration, and cultural engagement through the medium of art.

 Collaborative Initiative